Congratulations on your acceptance to Cornell!

-During Cornell Days in April every year, we invite all prospective students and families visiting during Cornell Days to either attend our 2:30pm Info Session in room 127 of Cornell Health or attend our drop in hour from 3:00-4:00pm at the Student Disability Services office located on Level 5 of Cornell Health to talk with a SDS staff member for a brief 10-15 minute meeting to learn more about disability services at Cornell.
-Appointments between 8:30am-4:00pm can also be scheduled in advance.
+During Cornell Days in April every year, we invite all prospective students and families visiting during Cornell Days to attend our drop in hours from 2:00-4:00pm at the Student Disability Services office located on Level 5 of Cornell Health to talk with a SDS staff member for a brief 10-15 minute meeting to learn more about disability services at Cornell.
+Appointments between 9:00am-4:00pm can also be scheduled in advance.

 Answers to common questions are below.
 Feel free to contact us for more information: 607-254-4545.